wohaco/despace/venus_flagship_mission.md

 ### Fly‑by missions (Mariner, Galileo, MESSENGER)
 **Mariner 5**

 American probe Mariner 5 was originally built as a backup for Mariner 4 to Mars, but later it was refurbished & modified to go to Venus.
-The spacecraft was launched on June 14, 1967, & flew by Venus on October 19, 1967 (a day after Venera 4), at a distance of 3 990 km (2 480 miles).
+The spacecraft was launched on June 14, 1967, & flew by Venus on October 19, 1967 (a day after Venera 4), at a distance of 3 990 ㎞ (2 480 miles).
 With its more sensitive instruments than aboard Mariner 2, it revealed new information about Venus’ atmosphere, including its composition of 85 ‑ 99 % carbon dioxide.
 Mariner 5 also studied the interplanetary space in the vicinity of Venus & advanced science & the art of building & operating interplanetary spacecraft.

 As a consequence, in 1968, Soviet & American scientists met in Tucson, Arizona, to discuss & compare results from both the Venera series & Mariner.
-This meeting led to a new estimate of 427 ℃ for the surface temperature & an estimate of 75 bars for the pressure, levels that exceeded the design limits of the Venera 4, 5, & 6 spacecraft family.
+This meeting led to a new estimate of 427 ℃ for the surface temperature & an estimate of 75 ㍴s for the pressure, levels that exceeded the design limits of the Venera 4, 5, & 6 spacecraft family.

 ![](f/project/v/venus_flagship_mission/vfm_19.jpg)